duckdb/duckdb-web/docs/current/tutorials/sql.md

 Where the file name for the source file must be available on the machine running the process.
 You can read more about the COPY command in [COPY](https://www.duckdb.org/docs/current/sql/copy).

 # Querying a Table
 To retrieve data from a table, the table is queried.
-An SQL SELECT statement is used to do this.
+A SQL `SELECT` statement is used to do this.
 The statement is divided into a select list (the part that lists the columns to be returned), a table list (the part that lists the tables from which to retrieve the data), and an optional qualification (the part that specifies any restrictions).
 For example, to retrieve all the rows of table weather, type:

 ```sql
 SELECT * FROM weather;